akshay993/Spatial-Pyramid-Matching-for-Scene-Classification/README.md

 Implemented in MATLAB

+The Project is done for the Computer Vision and Image Processing class CSE573 and all the necessary instructions are included in the instructions pdf file.

 This system uses the bag-of-words approach with its Spatial Pyramid Extension for classifying the given image into 8 types of scenes.

 Here are some key points: